julietisstudent/Milestone-Project-3/README.md

 ## Deployment

-The site has been deployed onto the Heroku and Github platforms.
-Version control was maintained by pushing new commits to the repository for each new updated piece of functionality.
+The site has been deployed onto the Heroku platform.
+Version control was maintained by pushing new commits to the repository for each new updated piece of functionality using git and github.

 ## Credits